bitovi/canjs.com/can/guides/views.md

-[can.view](../docs/can.view.html) loads and renders templates with the data you provide, and returns a documentFragment with the populated template. can.view supports many templating languages, but [EJS EJS] and [Mustache Mustache] allow you to live bind to Observes within templates.
+[can.view](../docs/can.view.html) loads and renders templates with the data you provide, and returns a documentFragment with the populated template.
+[Stache](../docs/can.stache.html) and [Mustache](../docs/can.mustache.html) allow you to live bind to Observes within templates.
 Live binding will dynamically update your template in the DOM automatically whenever the properties within Observes change.